Framework

 Non-Nested Routes

-Non-nested routes can be created by suffixing a parent file route segment with a _.
-Non-nested routes are valuable because you don't always want a route to be nested, but instead you need it to "break out" of the parent route's path and render its own completely different component tree.
+Non-nested routes can be created by suffixing a parent file route segment with a _ and are used to un-nest a route from it's parents and render its own component tree.

 404 / NotFoundRoutes